 Restricted Program Funds - Expendable - Include all funds received from or committed by donors to fund specific programs, which have not yet been expended.
-These funds were program restricted at June 30, 2019.
-There were no restricted funds as of June 30, 2020.
+These funds were program restricted at June 30, 2021.
+There were no restricted funds at June 30, 2020.